-In developing and reviewing prospective OTRP resources, faculty should put themselves in the role of teachers and advisors at various levels and ask themselves, “How can this information be useful to me?” and “How will this information help me become a better teacher or advisor?”
-To get an idea of the kinds of resources that have been developed to date, authors and reviewers can visit OTRP-Online.
+In developing and reviewing prospective resources for teachers of psychology, faculty should put themselves in the role of teachers and advisors at various levels and ask themselves, “How can this information be useful to me?” and “How will this information help me become a better teacher or advisor?”
+To get an idea of the kinds of resources that have been developed to date, authors and reviewers can visit http://teachpsych.org/page-1603066#.
 Additional points are addressed below.

-- Resources should not duplicate existing OTRP materials.
+3. Resources should not duplicate existing teaching resources in psychology.

-- Materials should be formatted so that they are easy for instructors to use—e.g., ready for photocopying to save instructors the time and trouble of re-typing or re-formatting them.
+8. Materials should be formatted so that they are easy for instructors to use—e.g., ready for photocopying to save instructors the time and trouble of retyping or reformatting them.

-- Authors typically retain copyrights on OTRP documents and give permission to OTRP to distribute the documents for a minimum of 4 years.
-(Authors will be asked to sign a publication agreement after the manuscript has been reviewed, edited, and formatted for posting.)
+11. Authors typically retain copyrights of teaching resources and give permission to the Society for the Teaching of Psychology (STP) to distribute the documents for a minimum of 4 years.
+(Authors will be asked to sign a publication agreement after the manuscript has been reviewed, edited, and formatted for posting on the website.)